gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 ## VII.
 Spencer, Darwin, and the Ideas That Shaped Him

-Martin's intellectual formation is worth taking seriously — not just as plot but as philosophy.
+Martin's intellectual formation is worth taking seriously, not just as plot but as philosophy.

-The thinker who most shapes Martin is **Herbert Spencer** — now largely forgotten, but in the late 19th century the most widely read philosopher in the English-speaking world.
+The thinker who most shapes Martin is **Herbert Spencer**, now largely forgotten, but in the late 19th century the most widely read philosopher in the English-speaking world.